Smoky Lime Guacamole is an easy guacamole recipe with the flavors of creamy avocado, spicy jalapeno, smoky cumin, bright lime and cilantro.

 Step by step instructions

-- Start by adding onion, cilantro, garlic and jalapeno to all your bowls.
+- Add chopped onion, cilantro, garlic and jalapeno to medium bowl.

-I never knew the reason why people would leave the pits in the middle of a gorgeous bowl of guacamole UNTIL my Aunt told me that she always leaves them in because it prevents the guacamole from browning.
-That’s all I needed to convert.
-How about you?
-Pit-in or out?
+I never knew the reason why people would leave the pits in the middle of a gorgeous bowl of guacamole UNTIL my Aunt told me the reason why people leave avocado pits in guacamole.
+It’s because avocado pits prevent the guacamole from browning!
+You can also tightly cover the guacamole, placing a layer of plastic wrap directly on the surface of the avocado dip to prevent guacamole from going brown.

-- 1 small jalapeno chile stemmed, seaded and minced
+- 1 small jalapeno stemmed, seaded and minced

 - 1 clove garlic minced